monkeyK1n9/alx-system_engineering-devops/0x02-shell_redirections/README.md

-3-twofiles is a script to print the content of 2 files 4-lastlines is a script that list the last 10 lines of a file 5-firstlines is a script to display the first ten lines of a file
+3-twofiles is a script to print the content of 2 files 4-lastlines is a script that list the last 10 lines of a file 5-firstlines is a script to display the first ten lines of a file 6-third_line is a script that prints the 3th line in a file